-|Type:||Trad, 180 ft, 2 pitches|
+|Type:||Trad, 180 ft (55 m), 2 pitches|

 |Shared By:||M Sprague on Apr 2, 2011|

-|Admins:||Jay Knower, M Sprague, lee hansche, Jeffrey.LeCours, Robert Hall|
+|Admins:||Jay Knower, M Sprague, Lee Hansche, Jeffrey LeCours, Jonathan Steitzer, Robert Hall|

 The first pitch (11d) is mostly steep bolt protected technical crimping.
 The very beginning is a bit gnarly, with powerful moves off crystalline holds, but bear with it as the rock and climbing gets better as you go.
 Rather than following the bolts directly up to the first small ledge at the horizontal break, clip, then move left on the big flake and then up.
 Off the ledge you will encounter the crux that may require a small deadpoint.
 Continue up the technical climbing with crimps, sidepulls, deadpoints and slopers.
 There is a #3 Camalot placement before reaching the bolted anchor, otherwise you can have your second bring the rack up for the second pitch.

-For pitch two (5.10+), head up right to the wide stem slot that cuts through the big left leaning/facing corner (bolts).
+For pitch two (5.10+), head up right to the wide stem slot that cuts through the big left leaning and facing corner (bolts).
 Work your way out of this and stem and layback up the parallel cracks (crux) with a couple blind cam placements.
 Continue on easier ground up towards a right facing corner.
 You can get a nice thread on the way if you have your nut tool to poke it through.
 Head up the corner a little, then jog left on a flake and crack system.
 Near the top a crack will angle you back right to the bolted anchors.
 Two single 60 m rope raps will get you back to the ground.

 .
 A few offset cams are nice to bring, particularly finger size for the blind placements in the parallel cracks.